 Co-requisite is a course or credit that must be taken at the same time as another course.

 Course Load refers to the number of courses a student undertakes in any given term, semester, or session.
-The calculation varies by institution as it depends on how many credits are assigned per course and how many courses in a term or semester denotes part-time or full-time study.
+The calculation varies by institution as it depends on how many credits are assigned per course and how many courses in a term or semester denote part-time or full-time study.

 Credit – The numerical value assigned to a course by a post-secondary institution, normally based upon the number of contact/classroom hours per week.